rushilsingh/programs/rest_servers/README.md

 rest_servers
 ------------

-A couple of very simple REST servers for practice with REST clients and servers.
+A couple of very simple REST servers built using the 'flask' microframework for practice with REST clients and servers.